ramnathv/slidify/README.md

 ## Customize ##

-`slidify` is designed to be modular and provides a high degree of customization for the more advanced user.
+Slidify is designed to be modular and provides a high degree of customization for the more advanced user.
 It supports the following options, which can be passed to `slidify` either as a named list or as a `yaml` file.

 ```text
 framework      : slide generation framework to use